marcentusch/famly-code-test/README.md

 - You can change as much as you want, we will go through the choices together.
 - If you get stuck, or you think there’s something that doesn’t make sense, please don’t hesitate to reach out!

 **If you want to detail anything about your solution, include it here:**

 <!-- START of your notes on the solution -->

+I skipped Part 1 because I have not worked with SQL in a long time.
+So I focused on part 2 instead.

+Part 2:
+I decided to create a list of children on the nursery and just figure out who is checked in or out based on `checkInTime` and `checkOutTime` on `Child` type.
+If child has no check in time, they are not checked in.
+If they do not have a check out time, then they are not checked out.

+Generally I tried to have most of the logic in simple pure functions so that it could easily be tested.

 <!-- END of Notes -->